 The engineers at Rozum Robotics, specializing in robotics, electrics, hardware, software, and embedded engineering, will craft a solution to match actual user demands.

 The affordable pricing results from a well-thought design and a streamlined production workflow.
 No batch size restrictions—order any quantity, we’ll be happy to deliver it to any spot worldwide.
 The average lead time amounting to 8 weeks.

 As you can see from the table above, RDrive 85 is on a par with solutions from its major competitor by such essential parameters as dimensions, gearhead ratio, torque, and power.
-The servo motor is considerably lighter as compared to the analogs manufactured by RoboDrive and HarmonicDrive.
+The servo motor is considerably lighter as compared to the analogs manufactured by RoboDrive and Harmonic D.

 The magnetic technology in encoders ensures high-precision motion feedback even in dusty environments and fluctuating work conditions (e.g., vibration, humidity).
 Obviously, the RDrive models are the best option for those seeking both compact footprint and outstanding performance.

 We will send you the ROI calculator for PULSE75 within the next 24 hours.